 Contrary to what you may assume about a country's highest mountain, the 12,389 ft / 3,776 m Mount Fuji (富士山), among the three dozen most prominent on Earth, is one of the most accessible peaks in the world (this based on zero research, but I would be surprised to learn it's not accurate).

-I don't know if I've said it here before, but I've certainly said it enough to all you asking about hiking in Japan: based on everything I've seen, my best assessment of the country's take on the outdoors is that (generally) Japanese people like to see nature, but not necessarily to be in nature (outside Hokkaido, Japan's northern island, backcountry is practically nonexistent).
+I don't know if I've said it here before, but I've certainly said it enough to all you asking about hiking in Japan: Based on everything I've seen, my best assessment of the country's take on the outdoors is that (generally) Japanese people like to see nature, but not necessarily to be in nature (outside Hokkaido, Japan's northern island, the backcountry is practically nonexistent).

 What does that mean?
 It means that no matter where you go in Japan's mountains, you would be hard-pressed to find yourself far from somewhere to sleep, to shower, or to buy a hot meal.
-Ropeways and pavement are commonplace in the mountains, and you'd be surprised how many summits are crowded with shops and restaurants filled visitors sporting strollers, sandals, and high heels – Mount Ibuki in Shiga Prefecture is great example.
+Ropeways and pavement are commonplace in the mountains, and you'd be surprised how many summits are crowded with shops and restaurants filled with visitors sporting strollers, sandals, and high heels – Mount Ibuki in Shiga Prefecture is a great example.

 Ten “stations” dot the path up to Fuji's summit, each with a store selling everything from overpriced food and drink to climbing equipment (including walking sticks, flashlights, and rain gear).
 You can even buy oxygen canisters for ¥1,500 to deal with the not-so-extreme altitude.